 Consider buying Disney gift cards over time in advance so they’re not on a budget or worrying about how much will be waiting on a (credit) card at home after on their trip.
 Also, make sure to capture the memories!
 Get the Memory Maker and I’d really suggest a special piece of Pandora for her!

 Thank you, Mel H., for your fantastic question!
 We hope that we have helped to get you going in the right direction with planning your adventure at Disney with your little princess.
-And we hope that those of you who are interested in traveling to Disney will check out our dazzling Disney deals!

 DO YOU HAVE A FAMILY TRAVEL QUESTION?
 WE CAN HELP!
 ASK A TRAVELINGMOM!